stadust/demonlist-guidelines/220_eligibility/500_gameplay.md

 ## Game Version

 Although these changes are typically not significant, an in-game update may alter the physics of various gamemodes, which can change the difficulty of passing certain sections of list demons.
 Because of this inconsistency, **any record that was not achieved on the current version of the game** will not be accepted to the list.
+Players that encounter bugs due to changed physics should seek out an approved bugfix instead of completing the level on an old version of Geometry Dash.

 </div>